Greg-T8/Notebook/topics/concepts/unit_testing_powershell.md

     }
 }
 ```
+When you run this script in Visual Studio Code, the PowerShell extension recognizes the testing syntax and outputs the result.

+<img src='img/20240316-061617.png' width=300px>

 Note the usage of `Describe`, `It`, and `Should`.
 In software testing, test cases are written in a human-readable format that describes the _expected behavior of the software_.
-That last part is important to remember, as effective tests prioritize the end result rather than the inner details.
-More on that later.

-When you run this script in Visual Studio Code, the PowerShell extension recognizes the testing syntax and outputs the result.

-<img src='img/20240316-061617.png' width=300px>

 Some things to note about this test.
 While it might appear to finish in a short time